-• Video lecture on the statement of purpose
+• Video lecture on the statement of purpose Due: Draft list of courses (plan of study form) and course grouping exercise (forms available on HuskyCT) on Jan.
+26 by 11:59 pm.
 4. The Organization of Knowledge I (Mon.
-Sept.
-13)

-Reading:
+Jan.
+31) Reading:

-- Jerome Kagan, "Characterizing the Three Cultures," pp. 1-5. - Organization of Knowledge lecture on HuskyCT Watch before class: Marla Spivak, "Why Bees Are Disappearing," TED Talk, 2013 Due: Reflection on "Where does my major theme fit within the frameworks presented in the 'Organization of Knowledge'?"
+- Jerome Kagan, "Characterizing the Three Cultures," pp. 1-5. - Organization of Knowledge lecture on HuskyCT Watch before class:

+Marla Spivak, "Why Bees Are Disappearing," TED Talk, 2013 Due: Reflection on "Where does my major theme fit within the frameworks presented in the 'organization of knowledge'?"
 Mon.
-Sept.
-13 at 11:59 pm 5.
+Jan 31 at 11:59 pm 5.
 Proposal Review (Wed.
-Sept.
-15) Peer review of your proposal Due:

-First Draft of Plan of Study and Statement of Purpose.
+Feb.
+2) Peer review of your proposal Due: First Draft of Plan of Study and Statement of Purpose.
 Bring a copy to class to share with your peer reviewer.
 You must use the plan of study form available (See Class 2 on HuskyCT) To do this week:

-• Revise your proposal (plan of study and statement of purpose) and schedule a meeting with me to discuss it.
+Revise your proposal (plan of study and statement of purpose) and schedule a meeting with me to discuss it.
 6. The Organization of Knowledge II (Mon.
-Sept.
-20) How is knowledge organized in the modern American university?
-Reading: - o Research Methods & Methodologies lecture in HuskyCT - Examples of UConn faculty research taken from UConn Today articles Due:
+Feb.
+7) How is knowledge organized in the modern American university?
+Reading:

+- Research Methods and Methodologies lecture in HuskyCT - Examples of UConn faculty research taken from UConn Today articles 7.
+Disciplines Exploration (Wed.
+Feb.
+9) Students will work in groups to prepare their presentations on their assigned discipline Reading: